 I often find myself glued to my screens everywhere, at the office or at home.
-Recently by joining #WorldDigitalDetox Day, I made it my mission to stick to a strict routine of mornings and evenings being away from the blue lights for at least two hours after waking time and before bedtime.
+Recently, by joining #WorldDigitalDetox Day, I made it my mission to stick to a strict routine of mornings and evenings, being away from the blue lights for at least two hours after waking and before bedtime.

 After researching the best practices globally on a digital detox, here is my top #14 list of what to follow if you wish to get slowly but surely the digital bugs in complete control.

 1. Unplug from devices and the internet: Take regular digital detox breaks, even if only for an hour or two a day, and completely unplug from your devices and the internet.

 2. Limit your screen time: Set a timer and stick to it when you decide to take a leisurely day away from digital.
 For example, you may only spend an hour on your phone or laptop daily.

 3. Get outside: Spend time in nature, walk, or watch and dive into the wilderness or beautiful landscapes around you.
 I often take a walk to admire the beauty of nature and smell the freshness of the grass and trees around me.

 4. Read a book: Reading can help you disconnect from the digital world and focus on something else for a while.
 I read for at least an hour before bed every day, which keeps me away from all devices.